El Cajon Boulevard: History

+In 1947, the Campus Drive-In movie theater opened at College Avenue and El Cajon Boulevard.
+The signage on the back of the screen included a mural made of 1900 feet of neon.

 The first Jack in the Box restaurant was opened at 6270 El Cajon Boulevard by Robert O. Peterson in 1951.
 The site had originally been a drive-in diner called "Topsy's", later renamed "Oscar's" after Peterson's middle name, which was a classic drive-in where food was served by carhops to patrons in the parking lot.
 Jack in the Box was the first drive-through, with the innovation of a two-way intercom that allowed one car to place an order while another car was being served.
 Other restaurants had previously offered drive-up window service, but Jack in the Box was the first major chain to make drive-through windows the focus of its operation.

 Today, most of the route from La Mesa to El Cajon has been overlaid by I-8.
 The final part of El Cajon Boulevard to receive the US 80 designation was a small piece between Park Boulevard and Normal Street in the late 1940s early 1950s when US 80 was re-routed off Park Boulevard onto the new Cabrillo Freeway.
 US 80 ceased to exist legislatively within California after July 1, 1964.

 The street was the site of the El Cajon Boulevard Riot in August 1960, also known as the Drag Strip Riot, considered one of the first major youth riots of the 1960s.
 In the latter part of the 20th century, El Cajon Boulevard developed an unsavory reputation as a hotspot for prostitution.